Personal loans have been around for a while, but online fintech lenders have reinvigorated this form of financing.

 4. You're consolidating credit debt.
 If you have a couple different cards maxed out, you can clear them with a personal loan and pay the balance on your loan in monthly installments instead.
 This makes the most sense if you're able to get an interest rate lower than what you would pay in credit card interest.

 Personal loans aren’t always the best way to go.
 The biggest drawback comes down to interest rates.
-If you’re willing to stake your assets, secured loans are usually more affordable than unsecured loans.
+If you’re willing to stake your assets, secured personal loans are usually more affordable than unsecured loans.

-How will personal loans impact credit score?
+How will applying impact credit score?

 Each time a lender pulls up your credit history, your score takes a slight hit.
 This is known as a hard inquiry, and it typically stays on your credit report for two years.